Lesson 2: The Constitution. You may have heard that word.

 2. Revel in what you’ve wrought.
 Start sharpening blades and stuffing magazines… Oh.
 Right.
 You’re the helpless disarmed-by-choice.
 Sucks to be you.
 Maybe you should buy ballistic vests.
 And sand bags.
 Stuff those plastic backpacks with books!

 [Moi, Sara?
 I don’t have a dog in this fight.
 I tend towards the libertarian attitude that one should not initiate force — Don’t start shit, but be prepared to end it.
 Permanently. — and I have no desire to go hunting.
-For the most part, the folks I’ve pissed off are unarmed, confused millenials who think making kids who didn’t do it wear plastic backpacks is worse than stealing property from millions of gun owners who didn’t it.
+For the most part, the folks I’ve pissed off are unarmed, confused millenials who think making kids who didn’t do it wear plastic backpacks is worse than stealing property from millions of gun owners who didn’t do it.
 And reporters and politicians who can’t tell the difference between nonexistent “assault weapons” and assault rifles, and think pieces of inert plastic are machine guns.